In this section

 Blood tests are frequently used to evaluate various GI disorders and involve taking a sample of blood from your child’s vein.
 Depending on your child’s condition, the doctor might use blood tests to check:

-• Complete blood count: This test examines the different types of cells in the bloodstream.
+- Complete blood count: This test examines the different types of cells in the bloodstream.
 White blood cells multiply when infection is present.
-Red blood cells will be present in smaller amounts than normal if your child has lost blood, has an inadequate diet has been inadequate or has certain diseases.
+Red blood cells will be present in smaller amounts than normal if your child has lost blood, has inadequate dietary intake of iron or has certain diseases.

-• Prothrombin time test: This test measures the time it takes for blood to clot.
-Blood clotting requires vitamin K and a protein made by the liver.
+- Prothrombin time test: This test measures the time it takes for blood to clot.
+Blood clotting requires vitamin K and proteins made by the liver.
 Liver cell damage and bile flow obstruction can both interfere with proper blood clotting.

 Related conditions: